New River (Kanawha River tributary): Environmental factors

 Most of the original deciduous forest stands and understory species have been impacted by past and current activities associated with timbering, mining, agriculture, transportation, utilities, and the exclusion of fire.
 Internal development projects, increasing recreational activities, and expanding commercial and residential influences on the boundary continue to put pressure on a highly fragmented base resource.
 Power lines and rights-of-way present additional problems.
 There is currently only limited information on all such areas throughout the park.
 Right-of-ways are routinely maintained with herbicides application or mechanically treated.
 There are currently no Special Use Permits in place to regulate this activity.
 Herbicides are managed through the Integrated Pest Management (IPM) program.
-The park lies directly in the path of the leading edge of gypsy moth infestation.
+The park lies directly in the path of the leading edge of spongy moth infestation.
 Baseline data on the condition of resources, which would be the indicators of the effects of defoliation, does not exist.
-Critical documents, such as the Environmental Assessment for gypsy moth management, require detailed information and hard scientific data in order to justify management actions.
+Critical documents, such as the Environmental Assessment for spongy moth management, require detailed information and hard scientific data in order to justify management actions.

 Many areas within New River Gorge have been impacted by either strip or deep mining for coal, as well as by oil and gas operations.
 The park has completed an Abandoned Mine Lands Inventory (AML Inventory) that identifies 115 sites that are abandoned.
 Many of these sites were abandoned prior to the 1977 Surface Mining Reclamation Act (SMCRA), and are completely or partially unreclaimed.
 Since 1987, the National Park Service and the Office of Surface Mining (OSM) have worked together to mitigate the most severe safety hazards identified on this inventory.

 Air pollution sources resulting from activities within the park includes windblown soil and dust from construction activities, smoke from residential wood burning, automobile emissions, and forest fires.
 A significant issue for the park is solid waste management.
 Hundreds of illegal dumps and roadside trash create both aesthetic and health and safety problems.
 Hazardous waste is also an issue.

 The area has active rail lines and abandoned mine operations.
 There is great potential for hazardous material spills to occur within the gorge.
 Also, some potential development sites within the New River Gorge have been surveyed during preliminary development concept planning.
 Asbestos has been found in several historic structures within the park, and this has lengthened the time and costs involved in renovation of these buildings.